1. Home

 The first debate was held in the small town of Ottawa, which saw its population of 9,000 double as crowds descended on the town the day before the debate.

 Before a huge crowd assembled in a town park, Douglas spoke for an hour, attacking a startled Lincoln with a series of pointed questions.
-According to the format, Lincoln then had an hour to respond, and then Douglas had a half-hour to rebut.
+According to the format, Lincoln then had an hour and a half to respond, and then Douglas had a half-hour to rebut.

-Douglas engaged in race-baiting that would be shocking today, and Lincoln asserted that his opposition to slavery did not mean he believed in total racial equality.
+Douglas engaged in race-baiting that would be shocking today, and Lincoln asserted that his opposition to enslavement did not mean he believed in total racial equality.

 It was a shaky start for Lincoln.